neeleshio/simple-data-table/README.md

 1. <strong>Searching</strong> : The Search bar is available at the top left cornor.

 2. <strong>Sorting</strong> : Click on the title of the column to activate the sorting for that column.
-The sorting is available to the columns - Sl.No., School Id, School Name, Pincode.
+The sorting is available to the columns - Sl.No, School Id, School Name and Pincode.

-3. <strong>Filtering</strong> :
+3. <strong>Filtering</strong> : Filtering is avaiable to the columns - Category, Gender and Medium of Institution.